kevinkarbstein/kevinkarbstein/README.md

 ## Hi there 👋

 My name is Kevin - I'm a PostDoc at Friedrich Schiller University of Jena and the Florida Museum of Natural History of the University of Florida.
-I previously worked and studied at the University of Göttingen, Technical University of Ilmenau, and Max Planck Institute for Biogeochemistry.
+I previously worked and studied at the Georg August University of Göttingen, Technical University of Ilmenau, and Max Planck Institute for Biogeochemistry.
 My research interests cover phylogenomics, morphometrics, and integrative taxonomy, 🌱 with a particular focus on polyploidy, hybridization, and asexuality in plants.
 🔭 Recently, I've been diving into pipeline programming and deep learning approaches.